 Sooner or later, using equipment past its best will begin to cost you money.
-Investing money into new equipment by financing assets will mean that employees can spend the majority of their time working efficiently rather than looking for a fix, which in turn results in higher productivity.
-One of the biggest benefits of asset finance is the ability it gives a business to source new equipment, allowing you to instantly improve efficiency.
+Investing money into new equipment by asset financing will mean that employees can spend the majority of their time working efficiently rather than looking for a fix, which in turn results in higher productivity.
+One of the biggest benefits of asset financing is the ability it gives a business to source new equipment, allowing you to instantly improve efficiency.

 2. Technological Advances